Enhancing air quality forecasting in NSW

 Upper Hunter Dust Risk Forecast Scheme

-DPE and the NSW EPA collaborated to develop a dust risk forecast scheme for the Upper Hunter to support actions by mines to reduce dust from operations in adverse weather conditions.
-The development of the forecast scheme is documented in the report Upper Hunter Dust Risk Forecasting Scheme Development (PDF 21MB).
+The department and the NSW Environment Protection Authority collaborated to develop a dust risk forecast scheme for the Upper Hunter to support actions by mines to reduce dust from operations in adverse weather conditions.

 The scheme is designed to identify weather conditions that cause dust emissions from within the Upper Hunter valley to be the dominant contributor to higher particle (PM10) concentrations in major town centres such as in Singleton.